-In May 2019, the Victorian Government announced the reappointment of Gerard Mansour as the Commissioner for Senior Victorians for a second four year term: 2019 - 2023.
+In May 2019, the Victorian Government announced the reappointment of Gerard Mansour as the Commissioner for Senior Victorians until 2023.

 'Gerard Mansour is an outstanding advocate for senior Victorians – respected, considered and knowledgeable about the issues facing older people,' Minister for Disability, Ageing and Carers Luke Donnellan said.

 'I am delighted to reappoint him for another four years and look forward to working with him to continue addressing issues such as elder abuse, disadvantage and loneliness among senior Victorians.'

 As Commissioner, Gerard provides advice to the government on the needs and interests of senior Victorians – particularly those who are vulnerable, at risk or disadvantaged.